-Today it is a pleasure to introduce Jennifer Walker-not just as a guest blogger, but as part of the team.
-You’ll be seeing more of her in the weeks to come.
-Today she shares her thoughts on keeping your brand consistent with your online presence.
+Today it is a pleasure to introduce Jennifer Walker.
+Jennifer is a social media officer, and we are delighted to share her thoughts on keeping your brand consistent with your online presence.

 You’ve all seen them.
 The little eggs that populate profiles in Twitter.
 Most of the time, the eggs are for personal accounts.
 People who are just trying out Twitter, still unsure of what to do.
 However, sometimes, businesses make the mistake of leaving on that little egg.
 “It’s just to have a presence and a link to our site. ” We’re here to tell you, it’s time to hatch!

 Not just on Twitter, but across all of your social media platforms, your brand presence should be consistent.